Demagogue: Folksy posturing

-Huey Long displayed his common-people roots by such methods as calling himself "The Kingfish" and gulping down pot likker when visiting northern Louisiana; he once issued a press release demanding that his name be removed from the Washington Social Register.
+Huey Long emphasized his humble roots by calling himself "The Kingfish" and gulping down pot likker when visiting northern Louisiana.
+He once issued a press release demanding that his name be removed from the Washington Social Register.
 "Alfalfa Bill" made sure to remind people of his rural background by talking in the terminology of farming: "I will plow straight furrows and blast all the stumps.
 The common people and I can lick the whole lousy gang."

-Gross oversimplification
+Making gross oversimplification

 Demagogues commonly treat complex problems, which require patient reasoning and analysis, as if they result from one simple cause or can be solved by one simple cure.
 For example, Huey Long claimed that all of the U.S.'s economic problems could be solved just by "sharing the wealth".
 Hitler claimed that Germany had lost World War I only because of a "Stab in the Back".
 Scapegoating (above) is one form of gross oversimplification.

 Attacking the news media

-Since information from the press can undermine a demagogue's spell over his or her followers, modern demagogues have often attacked it intemperately, calling for violence against newspapers who opposed them, claiming that the press was secretly in the service of moneyed interests or foreign powers, or claiming that leading newspapers were simply personally out to get them.
+Because factual information reported by the press can undermine a demagogue's claims and standing among followers, modern demagogues have attacked the press intemperately.
+At times, demagogues have called for violence against newspapers who opposed them.
+Some have claimed that the press was acting secretly in the service of moneyed interests or foreign powers or that newspapers had a personal vendetta against them.
 Huey Long accused the New Orleans Times–Picayune and Item of being "bought", and had his bodyguards rough up their reporters.
 Oklahoma governor "Alfalfa Bill" Murray (1869–1956) once called for a bomb to be dropped on the offices of the Daily Oklahoman.
 Joe McCarthy accused The Christian Science Monitor, the New York Post, The New York Times, the New York Herald Tribune, The Washington Post, the St. Louis Post-Dispatch, and other leading American newspapers of being "Communist smear sheets" under the control of the Kremlin.